dottjt/japanese-language-engine/README.md

 - Instead of navbar fixed, you have
 - Control Panel
 - Will need to reset controlPanelOptions when switch between URL routes, so that exercises are left unhampered.
+- Instead of controlPanelOptions, perhaps there should just be an options object which is directly manipulated.
+- Optimise getExercisesApollo     // NOTE: Can probably optimise so it only gets nouns once, although it also may cache the results anyway, so no biggie.

 ## Blog Ideas

 - The perfect Watashi Engine Workout.
-- The

 ## Build Steps